jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 <br>

 ### Visualize PCA results in R
 Note: 5 samples labeled as "Extra" in the field, but identified genetically as P. acuta were included in the PCA computation in PLINK2.
-After confirming they were not outliers in the PCA plots, I filtered them out of the dataset in R and created all plots without them.
+Two were from Alofau and three from Fagatele.
+After confirming they were not outliers in initial PCA plots, I filtered them out of the dataset in R and recreated all plots without them.

 `plot_PCA_pver_clonepruned_Pacuonly.R`:
 ```r
 # Plot PCAs from PLINK2 - clone-pruned, P. acuta-only dataset